History of rail transport in Malawi: Trans-Zambezia Railway

 In the early 20th century, Beira developed as a major port: it was far superior to Chinde, which was severely damaged by a cyclone in 1922.
-The Trans-Zambezia Railway, constructed between 1919 and 1922, ran 167 mi from the south bank of the Zambezi to join the main line from Beira to Rhodesia.
-Its promoters had interests in Beira port, and they ignored its high cost and limited benefit to Nyasaland or a shorter alternative route to the small port of Quelimane.
+In addition Beira was the port terminus for the Beira–Bulawayo Railway.
+The Trans-Zambezia Railway (TRZ), constructed between 1919 and 1922, ran 167 mi from Dondo on the Beira–Bulawayo Railway to the south bank of the Zambezi at Murraca, across the river from Chindio.
+A ferry service linked the two rail termini.
+The TRZ promoters had interests in Beira port, and they ignored the high cost and limited benefit to Nyasaland of the TRZ to Beira compared to shorter alternative routes, such as to the small port of Quelimane.

 River transport was practically defunct after 1935.
 The only recorded traffic on the Shire River within Nyasaland was a seasonal service run by the Shire Highlands Railway for the collection of cotton and other produce between Chiromo and Chikwawa.

 Nyasaland Railways Limited

 The Zambezi crossing remained the weak point in the link to Beira.
 The ferry used old steamers towing barges between Chindio on the north bank and Muracca on the south bank, and its capacity was limited.
 For two months a year the river was too shallow, at other times it flooded.

 In 1930, Nyasaland Railways Limited was formed.
 The new company acquired the Shire Highlands Railway and Central African Railway, and made plans to extend the railway north and south.
-In 1935, the ferry was replaced by the construction of the Dona Ana Bridge (or Zambezi Bridge), over 2 mi long, creating an uninterrupted rail link to the sea.
-The new bridge crossed the Zambezi 24 mi upstream from the Chindio-Muracca ferry.
+In 1935, the ferry was replaced by the construction of the Dona Ana Bridge (or Zambezi Bridge), over 2 mi long, creating an uninterrupted rail link from Nyasland to the sea.
+The new bridge crossed the Zambezi 24 mi upstream from the Chindio-Muracca ferry, and required a new rail alignment on both banks, and the closure of the alignment to Chindio.

 The northern extension from Blantyre to Salima near Lake Nyasa was also completed in 1935, and a terminal for lake services was developed at the nearby lake port of Chipoka.
 The government turned over operation of lake services to Nyasaland Railways, who operated cargo and passenger services between ports on the lake.

 After the completion of the Dona Ana bridge, connecting the railway sections of Malawi and Mozambique became possible.
-When the sections were finally connected, the line between Dondo (Mozambique) and Blantyre (Malawi) was named Sena railway.
+When the sections were finally connected, the line between Dondo (Mozambique) and Blantyre (Malawi) was named the Sena railway.